autoliuweijie/FastPLM/README.md

 # FastPLM

-The source code of FastPLM toolkit, which will be released after approval by Tencent.
+The source code of the FastPLM toolbox will be released after the paper is published.